Unit 4. Nouns and adjectives

 There is no grammatical reason why the ‘part of the means of sailing’ shouldn’t be the wind; but ‘sail’ is understood in most contexts, being the most relevant reading.
-Examples like this will be treated in the upcoming pragmatics section.
+Examples like this are treated in the pragmatics section in the appendix.

 |liftá teachiè shovelùyn.|

 Verbs can name more or less general actions. ‘perceive’, for example, is pretty general, ‘see, hear, smell’ are more specific – they name sub-categories of the former, which names a super-category of the latter.
 We can portray these relationships between verbs (and so, in Lemizh, between all words) as a tree structure, on top of which is the most general category of all, named by the verb là. ‘happen; do, act’ (gloss: do).
 Here is a small section of the tree.
 Also note the verb mà. ‘make something from something’ (receptive: ‘to turn into something’; gloss: make), which is on top of the branch of nominal (and adjectival) verbs.

 |là.||to happen; to do, to act|

 |→||mà.||to make something from something, to turn (something) into something: topmost nominal verb|

 |→||perceiveà.||to send (dative) or perceive (receptive) a stimulus: topmost perceptual verb|

 |→||hearà.||to produce a sound (dative), to hear (receptive)|

 |→||seeà.||to convey an optical stimulus (dative), to see (receptive)|